 The Amtrak Guest Rewards Preferred Mastercard, issued by First National Bank of Omaha (FNBO), offers a variety of perks for Amtrak riders.
 It also currently has a 40,000 points limited-time offer that is worth up to roughly $1,000 value in Amtrak train fare or $400 in Amazon gift cards.
+This boosted offer came around the same time last year.
 Here are the highlights:

 - 40,000 bonus points after spending $2,000 in the first 3 billing cycles of account opening.